perezsan/Shadow-RPC-Operator/shadow_monitoring/README.md

 You will be asked to change the admin password.

 You now have a full linux node dashboard for your server and should start to see your metrics populate the dashboard soon.
-More dashboards from GG will be coming soon, so stay tuned!